sourceinstitute/peerlearningguide/_includes/index.md

 This guide looks at their different approaches, so you can find what works best for you:

-* ways to calbrate your advice, to make sure it's actionable to startups
+* ways to calibrate your advice, to make sure it's actionable to startups
 * different approaches to knowledge transfer
 * tips on practicalities
 * examples of unconventional mentoring approaches that work